Westlake-AI/MogaNet/detection/README.md

 ## Note

-Please note that we just simply follow the hyper-parameters of [PVT](https://github.com/whai362/PVT/tree/v2/detection) which may not be the optimal ones for MogaNet.
+Please note that we simply follow the hyper-parameters of [PVT](https://github.com/whai362/PVT/tree/v2/detection) and [ConvNeXt](https://github.com/facebookresearch/ConvNeXt), which may not be the optimal ones for MogaNet.
 Feel free to tune the hyper-parameters to get better performance.

 ## Environement Setup